Water landing: By design

-Seaplanes, flying boats, and amphibious aircraft are designed to take off and alight on water.
-Alighting can be supported by a hull-shaped fuselage and/or pontoons.
+Seaplanes, flying boats, and amphibious aircraft are designed to take off and land on water.
+Water-landing can be supported by a hull-shaped fuselage and/or pontoons.
 The availability of a long effective runway was historically important on lifting size restrictions on aircraft, and their freedom from constructed strips remains useful for transportation to lakes and other remote areas.
 The ability to loiter on water is also important for marine rescue operations and fire fighting.
 One disadvantage of water alighting is that it is dangerous in the presence of waves.
 Furthermore, the necessary equipment compromises the craft's aerodynamic efficiency and speed.

+Spacecraft

 Early crewed spacecraft launched by the United States were designed to alight on water by the splashdown method.
-The craft would parachute into the water, which acted as a cushion to bring the craft to a stop; the impacts were violent but survivable.
+The craft would parachute into the water, which acted as a cushion to bring the craft to a stop.
 Alighting over water rather than land made braking rockets unnecessary, but its disadvantages included difficult retrieval and the danger of drowning.
 The NASA Space Shuttle design was intended to land on a runway instead.
-Since 2020 the SpaceX Dragon has used water landings.
-The Boeing CST-100 is designed to do likewise.
+The SpaceX Dragon uses water landings, and has carried crew since 2020.

 In distress

 While ditching is extremely uncommon in commercial passenger travel, small aircraft tend to ditch slightly more often because they usually have only one engine and their systems have fewer redundancies.
 According to the National Transportation Safety Board, there are about a dozen ditchings per year.
+Reasons for ditching vary, but the most common are engine failure, flat spin, and pilot error.